aledjones/ooklaserver/README.md

 ## Planned features

-- use ENV to initilize `OoklaServer.properties`
+- use ENV to initialize `OoklaServer.properties`
 - provide volumes to mount custom certificates as LE doesn't properly work inside the container

 ## Register your server with Ookla